 - 4.1.
 Fees are set each year at the Northland Hockey SGM and have been sent to the clubs. - 4.2.
-Clubs are reminded that registration fees and game fees are payable by the 31st May 2021 (100%). - All Open grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
-The payment date will be the 30th of April 2021 of the year of invoice for affiliation and match fees. - All Collegiate grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
-The payment date will be the 31st of May 2021 of the year of invoice for affiliation and match fees. - All JMC grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
-The payment date will be the 31st May 2021 of the year of invoice for affiliation and match fees. - All practice fees will be charged monthly and are payable by the 20th of the following month - That 2% per month interest will be charged on any outstanding balances after the above payment dates unless prior arrangement is made with the CEO.
+Clubs are reminded that registration fees and game fees are payable by the 31st of May 2024 (100%). - All Open grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
+The payment date will be the 30th of April 2024 of the year of invoice for affiliation and match fees. - All Collegiate grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
+The payment date will be the 31st of May 2024 of the year of invoice for affiliation and match fees. - All JMC grades affiliation and match fees will be invoiced as soon as possible after teams and draw are finalised.
+The payment date will be the 31st of May 2024 of the year of invoice for affiliation and match fees. - All practice fees will be charged monthly and are payable by the 20th of the following month. - That 2% per month interest will be charged on any outstanding balances after the above payment dates unless prior arrangement is made with the CEO.
 Such requests will be made in writing and the CEO will respond in writing setting out the terms arranged. - Failure to fulfil any arrangements made with the CEO will result in the 2% per month interest being charged to the club. - 4.3.
 Once teams have been registered any late withdrawals are subject to the HNZ portion of the fees. - 4.4.
-There is a small charge for Fun Sticks which is payable on the day.
-Participants will also be registered on the day for statistical purposes only.
+There is a set fee of \$20 for the Fun Sticks Programme.
+An invoice will be sent to the email provided in the online registration form.
+Participants can also be registered on the day for statistical purposes only.

-Small Sticks Grades
+5. Small Sticks Grades